grafana/mimir/docs/sources/helm-charts/mimir-distributed/migration-guides/migrate-from-single-zone-with-helm.md

 1. Upgrade the installation with the `helm` command using your regular command line flags.

-   This step should also delete the Service and StatefulSet of the old non zone-aware store-gateways.
+   This step also removes the Service and StatefulSet manifests of the old non zone-aware store-gateways.
-   In some cases, such as when using Helm from Tanka, you may need to manually prune the old Service and StatefulSet.
+   In some cases, such as when using Helm from Tanka, these resources will not be automatically deleted from your Kubernetes cluster.
+   You need to manually prune the old Service and StatefulSet.
    Otherwise, some of the pods may be scraped multiple times when using the Prometheus operator for metamonitoring.

 1. Wait until all store-gateways are running and ready.